sconsparts/parts/doc/source/index.rst

 .. note::

-   This documentation is being re-written form the old word doc.
+   This documentation is being re-written from the old word doc.
    It is current in a work in progress state as it is being updated.

 .. toctree::